turboMaCk/lazy-tree-with-zipper/README.md

 much better performance than strict implementation, especially for large trees.
 You can find basic comparison in [performance](https://github.com/turboMaCk/lazy-tree-with-zipper/blob/master/performance).

-__This package is highly experimental and might change a lot over time.__

 Feedback and contributions to both code and documentation are very welcome.

 # Usage